Wuers/OracleSQL-car-rental-database/README.md

 # OracleSQL-car-rental-database
 Project of a oracle sql database to menage car rental company with many locations.
-Improvement of the data logic is planned - changes will be implemented
+Improvement of the data logic is planned - changes will be implemented.
+Full oracle apex app will be made available upon completion of the engineering thesis.

 # Functionalities